|

 plateau, from eben "plateau" and the suffix -er

-German form of biblical Abner,
+German form of Hebrew Abner,

-meaning "father of [or is] light."
+meaning "father of light."

 - EBURHARD:

-Variant of German Eberhard,
+Variant spelling of German Eberhard,

 meaning "strong as a boar."